BenjaminGuinet/Viral-domestication-among-Hymenoptera/Readme.md

 --------

 ## Search for BUSCO genes for each genome.
-# This BUSCO step is important in mulitple following processes (check assembly quality, build a species phylogeny and build mutliple normal distributions such as
-the expected coverage or G+C% distrubtion along the genomes.
+ This BUSCO step is important in multiple following processes (check assembly quality, build a species phylogeny and build mutliple normal distributions such as the expected coverage or G+C% distrubtion along the genomes.

 * Snakemake rule: **Busco_analysis**